sftcd/happykey/README.md

 There's a bit of (unfinished) doxygen-generated documentation of the [API](hpke-api.pdf).

+## PEM-like ciphertext file format

+Since we need the ciphertext and sender's public key to do a decrypt, the ``hpkemain`` command line test tool saves both of those in one file.
+An [example](PEM-like-sample) of one of those might be:

+            $ ./hpkemain -P pub -i env -o PEM-like-sample
+            $ cat PEM-like-sample
+            -----BEGIN SENDERPUB-----
+            4LQhEvh+EeipiyHVYxHzbX73KqqTnMdRj08kVrceJXw=
+            -----END SENDERPUB-----
+            -----BEGIN CIPHERTEXT-----
+            oTU3z+2R2no0elqYm5N2l0H+HuI0d7wp6w20k1JMD+MZ8US//egDjU1oKByGBFbSH7AoEbe9OY7zhUExVKJnhVl0FwAL5txBPpNbwt4sgT/dpg==
+            -----END CIPHERTEXT-----

+My code for reading those files is a little (but not a lot:-) tolerant, e.g. it allows additional whitespace to be added within the base64 encoded values.

 ## Encrypt a file

 There's a file with a sample [public key](pub) to which you can encrypt things.